dakrone/cheshire/README.md

 - <del>move away from using Java entirely, use Protocols for the custom encoder</del> (see custom.clj)
 - <del>allow custom encoders</del> (see custom.clj)
+- figure out a way to encode namespace-qualified keywords
+- look into overriding the default encoding handlers with custom handlers
 - make it as fast as possible

 ## License